 - Played With during most of the series between Kevin and Winnie in The Wonder Years...and eventually subverted in the Grand Finale.

 - Pretty Little Liars: All the relationships of the main characters are this.

 - John Cougar Mellencamp's 1982 hit 'Jack and Diane' is all about this trope, and the aftermath when reality hits.

 - A theme so common in youth-oriented music from the 1950's and early 1960's it could almost be a trope in itself.

-- Completely deconstructed and discussed in Slick Rick's "Teenage Love".
+- Completely deconstructed and discussed in Slick Rick's "Teenage Love" from The Great Adventures Of Slick Rick.
 It initially starts by playing the trope straight, but after enough time passes, the relationship deteriorates badly, with the implication of the relationship becoming very one-sided.
 Inevitably, the couple breaks up and Rick tells the listeners "If it's not true love, you shouldn't deal with it."

 - For Better or for Worse had Elizabeth and Anthony, who dated for a time in high school, decided they were Better as Friends, then were eventually Strangled by the Red String so that the strip could end with a wedding.
 Michael took this a few steps further with Deanna: she was his first crush back in elementary, moved away, then were reunited after he witnessed her car accident.

 - Averted with the youngest Patterson, April: the Strip of Destiny revealed she'd moved away and had hooked up with an unnamed "country boy".
 Prior to this, however, the strip had teased the idea of her ending up with her childhood friend Gerald.